ibl.ai Agentic AI Blog

 ServerWhat It Does

-AnalyticsLearning analytics, mentor usage, LLM costs, engagement metrics
+AnalyticsLearning analytics, agent usage, LLM costs, engagement metrics

-SearchCourse catalog and mentor discovery across the platform
+SearchCourse catalog and agent discovery across the platform

-Agent ChatProgrammatic conversations with any configured AI mentor
+Agent ChatProgrammatic conversations with any configured AI agent

 Each server authenticates via platform API keys, supports streamable HTTP transport, and can be connected to external AI tools like Claude Code, Cursor, or any MCP-compatible client.
 Organizations configure and control which connectors are active, what authentication they require, and what data they expose.